Skip to main content

 Button block

-• In the button component settings, only select Button block when placing buttons side by side in a Column control.
+• Only select Button block when placing buttons side by side in a Column control component.

-• When displaying buttons side by side in a Column control component, select Equal height in the Column control.
+• When displaying buttons side by side in a Column control, select Equal height in the Column control.

 Accessibility